okeeffed/cheat-sheets/iOS/PassKit.md

 ```

 If you need to generate a wwdr cert, you can globally install `passbook` eg. `node install -g passbook` and run a command like `node-passbook prepare-keys -p <folder-hosting-exported-keys>` and it can do the conversion for you.
 Make sure you don't forget the password, though.

+Some changes you may need to make are passing `POST` variables to change it for each user.